SQream/sqream_docs/connecting_to_blue/client_platforms/tibco_spotfire.rst

 * **JDBC driver** - Version 4.5.2
 * **ODBC driver** - Version 4.1.1

-SQream supports TIBCO Spotfire version 7.12.0.
+BLUE supports TIBCO Spotfire version 7.12.0.

 Creating a JDBC Connection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-For TIBCO Spotfire to recognize SQream, you must add the correct JDBC jar file to Spotfire's loaded binary folder.
+For TIBCO Spotfire to recognize BLUE, you must add the correct JDBC jar file to Spotfire's loaded binary folder.
 The following is an example of a path to the Spotfire loaded binaries folder: ``C:\tibco\tss\7.12.0\tomcat\bin``.

 For the complete TIBCO Spotfire documentation, see `TIBCO Spotfire® JDBC Data Access Connectivity Details <https://community.tibco.com/wiki/tibco-spotfire-jdbc-data-access-connectivity-details>`_.